How to Track Your Weight Training Progress

 • Flexibility is measured in two areas, upper and lower body.

 • Lower extremity flexibility is measured with the student/athlete in long sitting.
-Without bouncing or assistance he/she leans forward with hands on the floor, palms down as far as possible.
+Without bouncing or assistance they leans forward with hands on the floor, palms down as far as possible.
 Measure the distance ( D -distance, P -past, F -foot), plus or minus, between the tip of the middle fingers and the soles of the feet at the heal.
 If they are even it is -0-.
 If they are 1″ past the foot it is +1.
 If they are 1″ short of the bottom it is -1.

 Keep this in mind